Frequently Asked Questions

 5. Spies

-1. How can I mock AJAX calls?
+1. How can I mock AJAX/fetch/XMLHTTPRequest calls?

-2. How can I spy on a property of a module?
+3. How can I spy on a property of a module?
 I'm getting an error like "aProperty does not have access type get", "is not declared writable or has no setter", or "is not declared configurable".

-3. How can I configure a spy to return a rejected promise without triggering an unhandled promise rejection error?
+4. How can I configure a spy to return a rejected promise without triggering an unhandled promise rejection error?

 6. Contributing to Jasmine